wipfli/about-text-rendering-in-maplibre/README.md

 The languages Chinese, Japanese, and Korean (CJK) use scripts which cover tens of thousands of Unicode codepoints.
 In principle, the glyphs for CJK could be included in MapLibre's big pre-generated font.
 But the problem is that CJK codepoints used in typical city names are widely spread in Unicode.

-For example, Tokio in Japanese is XYZW and each of these four letters is contained in a different 256 glyph long range.
-This means that we would need to download 4x 100 kB or so for just one map label.
+For example, Tokio in Japanese is 東京都 [U+6771, U+4EAC, U+90FD] and each of these three letters is contained in a different 256 glyph long range.
+This means that we would need to download 3x 100 kB or so for just one map label.

 Since the download size for pre-generated CJK glyphs is unacceptably large, MapLibre resorts to generating the SDFs for CJK directly in the client.
 This process relies on system fonts and is platform-dependent with different implementations on web, iOS, and Android.
 CJK is therefore also the area where MapLibre's promise of perfectly identical maps on all platforms breaks down.
 This tradeoff seems justified by the performance benefits of not having to download MBs of pre-generated glyphs.

 ### Discussion

-Now that we have seen the different facets of text rendering in MapLibre, let us discuss its design decisions.
+Now that we have seen the different facets of text rendering in MapLibre, let us discuss its design decisions and suggest some improvements for the future.

 There are two main aspects to consider: SDFs and the one-to-one mapping from codepoints to glyphs.

+#### Improvements of SDFs

 Let's first talk about SDFs.
 While SDF glyphs are indeed useful for fast scaling, rotation, and tilting one might ask the question do maps really need glyphs that are scaled/rotated/tilted at 60 frames per second?
 Or would it not also be enough to only have upright text that gets resized at a much lower rate allowing the usage of regular vector glyph rasterization?

-If the SDF method was replaced with regular vector glyph rasterization on the client, users could just download the 30x or so smaller vector glyphs and benefit from smaller download sizes.
+If the SDF method was replaced with regular vector glyph rasterization on the client, users could just download the smaller vector glyphs and benefit from smaller download sizes.
 Whether this also leads to faster map load times depends on the internet connection speed and the computational power of the end user device that does the rasterization.

 Another advantage of not using SDFs is that round corners on large text could be avoided.
 Other map renders can show beautiful large letters with sharp corners.
 Large text in MapLibre on the other hand reminds more of sausages.

 If one wants to keep SDFs for glyph display, one could still consider generating all of them in the client.
-Downloading the pre-generated SDFs might be slower than downloading the smaller vector glyphs and turning them into SDFs in the client.
+Downloading the smaller vector glyphs and turning them into SDFs in the client might be faster than downloading the bigger pre-generated SDFs.

+#### Introduce Shaping

 The SDF approach has maybe visual deficiencies and is maybe not optimal for today's hardware, but one can argue that it works well enough.
 A much more problematic design decision is the one-to-one mapping between glyphs and codepoints.
 It means that MapLibre has no path forward for introducing support for many Indic and South-East Asian scripts such as Devanagari, Burmese, or Khmer.

 Modern browsers are extremely good at text rendering and one might ask why does MapLibre not harness more of the browser's capabilities for text rendering?
 In principle, it should be possible that MapLibre gives the browser a string and gets back a sequence of positioned glyphs that point to system fonts.
 This is however not possible because of privacy concerns.
 If something like this was allowed, malicious websites could use system fonts for fingerprinting.

-Since browsers do not help websites with text shaping, MapLibre would have to ship its own shaping engine to the user.
-This would result in an increased library size but that penalty could be acceptable to users.
+Given this limitation, MapLibre almost certainly needs to make use of a shaping engine such as Harfbuzz if it wants to support Indic and South-East Asian scripts.
+Also, the identity between glyph id and Unicode codepoint needs to be abanndoned.

+In MapLibre Native, Harfbuzz can be used directly because it is a C++ library.
+In MapLibre GL JS on the other hand, Harfbuzz needs to be compiled to WebAssembly leading to additional complications for users.
+But it should be possible to do it.
+The toolkit size will increase by several hundreds of kB but this penality can be acceptable to users whos languages cannot be rendered today.

+But as we have seen above in the discussion of a general purpose text rendering system, shaping alone is not sufficient.
+We also need segmentation.

+#### Introduce Segmentation

+For the shaping engine to work correctly, the input text has to be segmented and MapLibre should implement a segmentation stage which creates bidi and script runs.
+Fortunately, there is a library called libraqm that can do this.
+Like Harfbuzz, Raqm is a C++ library which can be directly compiled into MapLibre Native and would need to be shipped as WebAssembly for MapLibre GL JS.

+#### Alternatives

+Rather than moving MapLibre more towards a general purpose text rendering system with segmentation, shaping, and rasterization, one can also explore alternatives which hand over complexity from MapLibre to the server or the browser or operating system.

+First, one could render text in unsupported scripts inside a HTML canvas or equivalent component on Android and iOS.
+The resulting image could then either be directly put on the map, or it could be converted to an SDF.
+While the SDF option would give the user more controls such as dynamic coloring, halos, and resizing, it would also be computationally much more expensive than directly putting the images on the map and might be too slow for the average end user device.
+This approach would also mean that text will be like little bricks that do not bend along lines.

+Second, one could perform text segmentation and shaping during tile generation time and embed positioned glyphs in the vector tiles rather than bare Unicode strings.
+This approach would probably be as performant as the current system, it would avoid having to ship a shaping engine and segmentation stage to the end user, and the results would look identical on all platforms.
+The disadvantage is that clients would not be able to dynamically add text to the map without making a server call.
+However, one could probably still build a plugin that contains a shaping engine and segmentation stage using Harfbuzz and Raqm.

+## Outlook

+This document describes how MapLibre renders text, what its limitations are, and makes some suggestions for improvements in the future.
+It is an exciting time to work on text rendering in MapLibre because it is not perfect yet and any improvement will likely mean that millions if not billions of people get to enjoy vector maps in their native language.
+So it is well worth the effort...